rickhenderson/cp104-install-software/install-on-linux.md

 * After downloading, unzip the `eclipse-inst-linux64.tar.gz` file to create the Installer.
 Start the Installer once it is available.
 This can be done using the Archive Manager or any command line tool you feel comfortable with.
 * When setting up the custom *CP104.setup* setup, the default variable values will be different from the ones in the documentation but still use the values described in the document.
 For example, set the `Installation folder name` to `cp104`.
 * On the Confirmation dialog box, you will have to click the item at the top of the list and make sure all the items are checked in order to make the *Finish* button active so you can click on it.
+* Installation may take a while.
+It took more than 10 minutes to install Eclipse on my (older) i3 running Ubuntu 15.

 ## Installing PyDev